Installation & Set Up

 Each transaction can be enriched with additional information to have a more complete picture of the process execution context.

-You can use the addCotext method to attach new tabs to the current transaction:
+You can use the addCotext method to attach new tabs to the current Transaction:

 $inspector->transaction()->addContext('label', ['foo' => 'bar']);

-Contextual information will be reported as additional tabs in the transaction view.
-This code example creates a new tab "Label" in the transaction details as showed in the image below:
+Contextual information will be reported as additional tabs in the Transaction view.
+This code example creates a new tab "Label" in the Transaction details as showed in the image below:

 The context is designed to help developers easily collect custom data during an execution cycle.